stcorp/harp/doc/harpcollocate.rst

       harpcollocate [options] <path-a> <path-b> <outputpath>
           Find matching sample pairs between two datasets of HARP files.
           The path for a dataset can be either a single file or a directory containing files.
-The result will be written as a comma separate value (csv) file to the provided output path If a directory is specified then all files (recursively) from that directory are used for a dataset.
+The results will be written as a comma separated value (csv) file to the provided output path.
+          If a directory is specified then all files (recursively) from that directory are used for a dataset.
           If a file is a .pth file then the file paths from that text file